subsquid/substrate-gateway/README.md

-# archive-gateway
+# substrate-gateway
-It provides graphql api over data from an [substrate-archive](https://github.com/subsquid/squid/tree/master/substrate-archive)
+It provides graphql api over data from an [substrate-ingest](https://github.com/subsquid/squid/tree/master/substrate-ingest)
 # Configuration
 A gateway can be configured via command line arguments (see `--help` command)